-Plush white beaches, vibrant coral reefs, heavily-forested jungles, staggering peaks and lush rainforests await you when you leave the beaten path and travel to Malaysia, and the island of Borneo.
+Plush white beaches, meandering rivers, heavily-forested jungles, staggering peaks, and lush rainforests await you when you leave the beaten path and travel to the island of Malaysian Borneo.
 Borneo has a unique indigenous culture, as do the remote parts of Sarawak and Sabah, which have yet to become tourist Meccas.
-Dive into foreign cultures and revel in authentic traditions with this luxury 12-day Borneo itinerary.This itinerary is an example.
+It is also one of the only places on Earth where tigers, rhinos, orangutans, and elephants live together.
+Its incredible biodiveresity makes it the premier wildlife destination in Asia.
+Dive into the untamed wilderness on this 8-day classic itinerary.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

 Surrounded by 400 acres of lush tropical vegetation, some of which is in a nature reserve, the Shangri-La Rasa Ria is set on a beach looking out onto Dalit Bay.
 The resort’s 490 rooms, all featuring traditional Malaysian decor, complimentary broadband Internet access and cable television, are divided between the freshly renovated Garden Wing and the new Ocean Wing.
 Visitors should note that the Rasa Ria resort also operates an adjoining nature reserve and orangutan rehabilitation center.
 Some of the wildlife inhabiting the reserve include the icon of Sabah, the orangutan, as well as various hornbill bird species, peacocks, bear cats, wild rabbits, iguanas and more.
 A highlight of the resort’s recreational offerings is the tandem 18-hole Dalit Bay Golf Club & Spa.
 Dining options include Tepi Laut Makan Street, conjuring the delectable world of Malaysian street food stalls; Kozan for Japanese teppan-yaki (hot-plate grilled dishes); Naan, which serves northern Indian cuisine; and several terrace bar/lounge options.
 The Shangri-La Rasa Ria Resort is a 40-minute drive from Kota Kinabalu International Airport and about 30 minutes north of Kota Kinabalu town.